Quer3000/Randomizer-V2/README.md

 - This plugin is a fork of ([@motz0815](https://github.com/motz0815))

 ### NEED TO FIX

-- If you destroy 2 slabs above each-other just one random item will be dropped. - 2 Slabs --> 1 Random Item
+- If you destroy 2 slabs above each-other just one random item will be dropped. - 2 Slabs --> 1 Random Item#
-- WHEAT, CARROTS and all other crops drop when harvested with water or being jumped on... same counts for seeds

 - SAPLINGS and STICKS drop from TREES due to the natural disappearing of the trees

-- WATER AND BLOCKS, like seeds...
-(FIXED THE WATER-PART FOR SOME CROPS AND BLOCKS; NEED TO ADD MORE)
+- FIX JUMPING ON CROPS

 - NEED TO FIX CHORUS-FRUIT _ TREES

 - FIX CACTUS, BAMBOO; SUGARCANE; KELP BEING DESTROYED BY PISTONS OR BREAKING THE BLOCK BELOW

 - FOUND A BUG AT CRAFTING (if you press a slot and change the item, it randomizes the other item... for you)

 ## TODO
 - ADD SETTINGS (GUI OR CONFIG) to configure Chest-Loot-, Crafting- and Block-Randomizer.